 Sophia – Sophia was thrown over our fence when very young – far too young to be separated from her mother.
 She has grown into an intelligent and lovable critter.
 She holds her own with the dogs.
-Sophia prefers papaya to tuna fish, and she is crazy about avocado and seaweed.
-She loves to sleep behind the house in a suitcase.
+Sophia loves, and she is crazy about avocado and seaweed.
+She loves to sleep in the house and is a bed hog.